terrestris/helm-charts/charts/geoserver/README.md

 # Helm chart for github.com/terrestris/docker-geoserver

-Helm chart that uses the [`terrestris/docker-geoserver`](https://github.com/terrestris/docker-geoserver/) docker image for Kubernetes cluster deployments.
+Helm chart that uses the official [GeoServer](https://github.com/geoserver/docker/) docker image for Kubernetes cluster deployments.
 The geoserver version can be defined in the `Chart.yaml` file by setting `appVersion`.

 The following parameters can be configured in (a custom) `values.yaml`: